Benefits and Drawbacks of Bird-Nesting in Divorce

 Deciding whether bird nesting is appropriate involves assessing the parents’ ability to communicate, cooperate, and remain flexible.

-It’s crucial that both parents are committed to the arrangement and have the financial means to support multiple residences.
+Both parents must be committed to the arrangement and have the financial means to support multiple residences.

 Consulting with a family therapist or mediator can provide guidance tailored to the specific needs and dynamics of the family.